jisson/django-simple-domain/README.md

 Make setting and use of the Django Site Framework easier.

-By simply add a host name in the settings of your Django project, django-simple-domain will ensure that an instance of Site corresponding to your host name has been created at launch.
+By simply adding a host name in the settings of your Django project, django-simple-domain will ensure that an instance of Site corresponding to your host name has been created at launch.
 It also will ensure that the Django Site Framework always give you the Site instance corresponding to your domain name.

 The purpose of that application is to facilitate the deployment of a project on many environments.
 It makes possible to specify a specific host name for each settings file (local, dev, production, etc...) and to not worry about forgot to update the Site model from the admin.